-Our Net Working Capital decreased to \$344.4 million as of December 31, 2023 compared to \$461.6 million as of December 31, 2022.
-The decrease in working capital was primarily due to improved payment terms and factoring of certain Accounts receivable.
+Our Net Working Capital increased to \$346.1 million as of December 31, 2024 compared to \$344.4 million as of December 31, 2023.
+The primary working capital change drivers, year over year, were as follows:

+Accounts receivable, net-Improved payment terms and the factoring of certain Accounts receivable reduced this balance.
 See Note C. Accounts Receivable to the accompanying Consolidated Financial Statements for further information on the factoring agreement.